 - Using detective skills, you can gain a greater understanding of the environments, people and times of the day and activities that can impact on the young person helpfully and unhelpfully.
-This helps to ensure that you interpret their behaviour as accurately as possible. - The Most Likely / Least Likely Tool is a template that can help you record what you find out using your detective skills.
+This helps to ensure that you interpret their behaviour as accurately as possible. - The Most Likely / Least Likely Tool can help you record what you find out using your detective skills. - Let's consider this detective approach over lunch. •

-• Goodall, E. (2021).
+Goodall, E. (2021).
 Facilitating interoceptive awareness as a self-management and self-regulation tool to increase engagement in learning and education (Doctoral dissertation, University of Southern Queensland).